5th Street Bridge FAQs

 Winter construction presents additional challenges to the construction process.
 Ideal weather conditions for new paint and concrete is during the warmer, drier months.

 Additional budget was added to the project to maintain access for all modes of traffic during construction.
 It was felt that closing the bridge to traffic would have a significant impact on the community and in particular downtown.

 When was the decision made to rehabilitate the 5th Street Bridge?

 On Monday, June 24, 2019, City Council directed staff to proceed with next steps towards rehabilitating the bridge, as well as widened cantilevered pathways to improve cycling and pedestrian access.

 On February 3, 2020, following review of advanced design for construction staging and scheduling, options for pedestrian and cyclist connectivity, and stakeholder and public engagement, City Council directed staff to remove the cantilever option from the bridge design, and direct resources for improving connectivity for pedestrians and cyclists across the Courtenay River through a dedicated 6th Street pedestrian and cyclist bridge.
 Learn more about the 6th Street Bridge Project

-How will the waterway below the bridge be protected during the work?
+How was the waterway below the bridge protected during the work?

-The bridge is coated in lead paint.
-As a result, there are significant environmental and safety requirements to ensure the paint is properly collected and disposed of.
-The bridge has been wrapped in a plastic containment system to prevent contamination of the surrounding area.
-The heavy-duty plastic wrap covers the scaffolding, creating enclosed areas for crews to complete the work and to capture any paint debris.
-The new coating being applied will be lead-free.
+The bridge was coated in lead paint.
+As a result, there were significant environmental and safety requirements to ensure the paint is properly collected and disposed of.
+The bridge was wrapped in a plastic containment system to prevent contamination of the surrounding area.
+The heavy-duty plastic wrap covered the scaffolding, creating enclosed areas for crews to complete the work and to capture any paint debris.
+The fresh new green coating is lead-free.